Brinnington: Religion

 There are two churches: St. Bernadette's (Roman Catholic) and Brinnington Community Church at the Lighthouse Centre (Evangelical).

 Education

 There are three primary schools: St. Paul's (Church Of England), St. Bernadette's (Roman Catholic) and Westmorland; the latter is an amalgamation of the former Brindale, Maycroft and Tame Valley primary schools.

 Health

 A survey was carried out by a local GP to investigate why the depression rate in Brinnington was 23.6%, compared with an average of 9.8% in the rest of England.
 His records concurred; out of his last 123 patients, 24% were seeking help with depression, a further 28% were having treatment and 16% had been previously.
+Since deprivation is the main driver of health inequalities in Stockport, people in Brinnington can expect to live 10 years less than people in more affluent areas in Stockport.
+Moreover, 10 to 15 more years of that already shorter life will be spent in ill health compared to years of illness in more affluent areas.

 Law

 Hollow End Towers in Brinnington were the subject of one of the leading cases on the law of nuisance, Transco plc v Stockport Metropolitan BC.